Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-In our experimental data, we rule out so-called ``ghost" modes \cite{ma2021ghost-2bb}, characterized by a complex $k_z$ with both evanescent and propagating characters and previously reported in \ce{MoOCl2} \cite{venturi2024visible-frequency-865}, based on the surface sensitivity of our imaging method and the long propagation lengths observed.
-Ghost modes arise at energies where $\min{(\varepsilon_x, \varepsilon_y)} < \varepsilon_z < \max{(\varepsilon_x, \varepsilon_y})$ occur within the bulk and exhibit significant losses \cite{venturi2024visible-frequency-865, narimanov2018dyakonov-4ec}.
-In contrast, PEEM is a highly surface sensitive technique, relying on photoemission for signal detection\cite{SeahDench1979} and the fields we observe propagate over distances exceeding $15\ \mu$m (discussed later in this paper), inconsistent with short decay length one would expect for lossy ghost modes.
-Overall, based on the directional plasmon propagation, dispersion, and hyperbolic focusing observed in our static images, and eliminating possible contributions from ghost modes, we conclusively verify the hyperbolic nature of plasmon polaritons in \ce{MoOCl2}.
+Related so-called ghost modes \cite{ma2021ghost-2bb}, which show complex \textbf{k$_z$} even without intrinsic losses, have been reported in MoOCl$_2$ \cite{venturi2024visible-frequency-865}.
+However, we rule these modes out based on the surface sensitivity of our imaging method and the long propagation lengths we observe.
+Ghost modes arise at energies where $\min{(\varepsilon_x, \varepsilon_y)} < \varepsilon_z < \max{(\varepsilon_x, \varepsilon_y})$, occur within the bulk, and exhibit significant losses \cite{venturi2024visible-frequency-865, narimanov2018dyakonov-4ec}.
+In contrast, PEEM is a highly surface sensitive technique, relying on photoemission for signal detection \cite{SeahDench1979}, and the fields we observe propagate over distances exceeding $10\ \mu$m (discussed later in this paper), which is inconsistent with the short decay length one would expect for lossy ghost modes.
+Overall, based on the directional plasmon propagation, dispersion, {strong sensitivity to laser polarization, and eliminating possible contributions from ghost modes, we assign the plasmon polaritons observed in our experiments as LRAPPs in MoOCl$_2$}.